Similarity-driven and Task-driven Models for Diversity of Opinion in Crowdsourcing Markets: CONCLUSION AND FUTURE WORK

 \section{CONCLUSION AND FUTURE WORK}

 In this paper, we study how to construct a wise crowd with the consideration of diversity of opinions.
 In particular, two basic paradigms for worker selection is addressed - building a crowd waiting for tasks to come and selecting workers for a given task.
-Accordingly, we propose Similarity-driven (S-Model) and Task-driven Model (T-Model) for these two paradigms.
+Accordingly, we propose Similarity-driven (S-model) and Task-driven Model (T-model) for these two paradigms.
 Under both of the models, we propose efficient and effective algorithms to enlist workers with a budgeted constraint.
 We have verified the solutions with extensive experiments on both synthetic datasets and real data sets.
-The experimental studies demonstrate that the proposals are robust for varying parameters, and significantly outperform the baselines.\\ There are many further research directions to explore.
+The experimental studies demonstrate that the proposals are robust for varying parameters, and significantly outperform the baselines.\\ It is not suitable to combine S-model and T-model as they are devised to estimate the diversity of crowd under two very distinct scenarios.
+The S-model is established to form a diverse combination of workers that can handle as many tasks as possible, and the scope of measuring the similarity of the S-model generally involves a wide range of tasks involved in the T-model, so the similarity in the S-model cannot be directly used in the T-model.
+For example, consider two workers whose similarity is 0.9, and the probability that they have a positive attitude towards a certain task is 0.9.
+The S-model still has a high probability of not selecting them, but when the positive demand is high, the T-model has a very high probability of selecting them, which leads to different results between the two models. \\ Our methods have the potential to be combined with other existing methods in two directions.
+The first is to combine existing crowdsourcing methods with ours, which can be seen as a secondary screening of candidates to construct a stronger crowdsourcing ensemble.
+For example, algorithms mentioned in \cite{Ref57} can be used to pre-sort candidates relevant to tasks.
+Using this algorithm, skill scores of candidates can be computed, filtering a batch of candidates suitable for specific tasks, and then using the S-model for a diversified selection of opinions as much as possible.
+Alternatively, this algorithm can be placed in the next step of the S-model, computing among the candidates selected from the S-model those relevant to specific jobs.
+The second direction is to use other methods that provides the input data, including similarity in the S-model and the probabilities in the T-model.
+For instance, \cite{Ref58} proposed a model that infers users' sentiments and opinions based on long-term historical information.
+We can utilize this model by analyzing the historical text information related to tasks that workers have previously posted (such as social media updates) to predict the approximate attitudes (or probabilities) held by the workers.
+We can then use this information as a reference to calculate the probability of workers holding a positive attitude in the T-model and proceed with the selection process accordingly. \\ There are many further research directions to explore.
 One immediate future direction is how to consider the different influence of workers for the diversity of opinions.
 The influence may diminish the range of opinions, and polarize people’s opinions making group feedback less reliable in guiding decision-makers.
 Influencers tend to improve people's confidence, but this so-called `confidence effect' will boost an individual's confidence, while at the same time, decrease their accuracy.
 Another interesting dimension is to differentiate the cost for recruiting different workers, then the problem is to minimize the total cost while fulfilling the requirement of diversity.
 Besides, we are interested in designing better similarity/distance functions for our T-model.